HammadZ/pythonScraper/README.md

 # pythonScraper
 Script to get data from Yellowpages.com - Business name, address, city, state, phone, postal code

-If you put in the initial link at the top, it will iterate through all the states and all the pages; getting information for a specific industry in the entire United States
+If you put in the initial link at the top, it will iterate through all the states and all the pages; getting information for a specific industry in the entire United States.

 Developer download requirments: